 Cumberland County Community Development encourages all citizens, public agencies, and other interested parties to review and comment on performance reports on housing and community development activities.
 The Department ensures that the public is provided with reasonable and timely access to meetings, information and records.
-A draft of the Consolidated Annual Performance and Evaluation Report (CAPER) was made available for public review for 15 days prior to submission to HUD.
+A draft of the Consolidated Annual Performance and Evaluation Report (CAPER) is being made available for public review for 15 days prior to submission to HUD.
 Notice of the comment period was published in the local newspaper and the draft is posted on the County's website.
-Hard copies were made available at various locations to include Cumberland County Community Development's lobby and Town Halls.
+Hard copies were made available at a few locations to include Cumberland County Community Development's lobby and Town Halls.
 A public notice of the hearing was published at least two weeks prior to the hearing date.

-The Public Hearing will be held September 16, 2019 at the Cumberland County Board of Commissioners' meeting and no comments were received during the public hearing or public review period.
+The Public Hearing will be held September 21, 2020 at the Cumberland County Board of Commissioners" meeting.